thirasit/Begin-MLOps/README.md

 # Begin-MLOps

-The data set of Credit card data analysis.ipynb can be found at the following link: www.kaggle.com/mlg-ulb/creditcardfraud.
+The credit card data set can be found at the following link: www.kaggle.com/mlg-ulb/creditcardfraud.